wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 perf stat ./dotp
 ```
 **Tips**:
-- Compare "cycles" between scalar and vector versions
+- "cycles" between scalar and vector versions should be compared
-- Look for reduced instruction count in vector version
+- Reduced instruction count should be observed in vector version
 - "branches" should be significantly lower

 **Step 6 - Open the matrix-vector exercise**: